m2x07/spend-ambani-money/README.md

 ```

 5. Finally copy all images from `output/` to the `src/public/img/products/` directory.
-6. Verify the changes by running `npm run dev`.
+6. Verify the changes by running the dev server
-7. Submit a PR, and done